 - (a) Roll of Attorneys.
-The Bar of this Court shall consist of those persons heretofore admitted and those who may hereafter be admitted in accordance with the Special Rules Governing the Admission and Practice of Attorneys in this District. - (b) Contempt of Court.
+The Bar of this Court shall consist of those persons heretofore admitted and those who may hereafter be admitted in accordance with the Rules Governing the Admission, Practice, Peer Review, and Discipline of Attorneys. - (b) Contempt of Court.
 Any person who before his or her admission to the Bar of this Court or during his or her disbarment or suspension exercises in this District in any action or proceeding pending in this Court any of the privileges of a member of the Bar, or who pretends to be entitled to do so, may be found guilty of contempt of Court. - (c) Professional Conduct.
 The standards of professional conduct of members of the Bar of this Court shall include the current Rules Regulating The Florida Bar.
 For a violation of any of these canons in connection with any matter pending before this Court, an attorney may be subjected to appropriate disciplinary action.